Psychtoolbox-3/psychtoolbox-3.github.com/docs/PsychHID-KbQueueGetEvent.md

 types like keyboard, mouse/joystick movements, so use of this is not portable!
 'Motion' = 1 if this is a motion event, e.g., mouse, joystick, knob, finger
 motion, 0 otherwise.
-'X' = For 'Type' 1 motion events, the x position of the pointer associated with
+'X' = For 'Type' 1 motion events, usually the x position of the pointer
-the pointing device at event delivery.
+associated with the pointing device at event delivery.
-'Y' = For 'Type' 1 motion events, the y position of the pointer associated with
+'Y' = For 'Type' 1 motion events, usually the y position of the pointer
-the pointing device at event delivery.
+associated with the pointing device at event delivery.
+If raw event delivery is requested during the call to 'KbQueueCreate', depending
+on operating system, 'X' and 'Y' may not always report mouse cursor position,
+but something else, e.g., raw movement deltas - just like Valuators 1 and 2.
 For 'Type' 0 events, this may report the location of the mouse pointer when a
 keyboard key was pressed or released, at least on Linux with X11 windowing
 system, but not neccessarily on all operating systems or windowing systems, so